Chapter 12 SPC Charts for Rare Events

 Run chart of proportion deliveries with neonatal asphyxia

-Plotting the data on a P chart provides control limits and allows for a more meaningful runs analysis – as the average, in this case, better represents the process centre (figure 13.3.
+Plotting the data on a P chart provides control limits and allows for a more meaningful runs analysis, because in this case the average is a better representation of the process centre (Figure 12.3).

 # P chart